amoAHCP/Istio_OpenShift_demo/README.md

 $ ansible-playbook setup_istio_local.yml
 ```

+## After deploying
-You might see something like the below even after the playbook is finished.
-This is because besides the [init-containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers) Envoy is deployed as a side car container called `istio-proxy` for each service component.
+You might see something like the below even some time after the playbook is finished.
+This is because besides the [init-containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers), Envoy is deployed as a side car container called `istio-proxy` for each service component.

 ```
 $ oc get pods